conjur-cookbooks/conjur/OFFLINE.md

 The `conjur` cookbook and all dependency cookbooks can be downloaded as a tarball from this GitHub repo.
 Download the latest tar.gz file [from this repository's Releases](https://github.com/conjur-cookbooks/conjur/releases) to a local directory or upload it to an internal file server.

 Shipped with the [Conjur CLI](https://developer.conjur.net/cli), the [conjurize tool](https://developer.conjur.net/reference/tools/utilities/conjurize.html) has two flags that allow you to use a local Chef install and cookbook tarball, instead of pulling them from the internet.
+Note that these flags are relative to the **target** system, not the system running conjurize.

 *Example: Create a host and pass it through conjurize, using local flags:*